eva-vision/Reachability-Burstiness-Motifs-in-Graphs/README.md

 https://snap.stanford.edu/data/email-Eu-core-temporal.html

 This is a temporal data, the file has three columns separated by space, the first is the id of the sender, the second is the id of the receiver, the third is a timestamp.
-All exercises involve recreating graphs from lecture 6, and I will refer to slide numbers of the uploaded pdf.

 ## 1. Reachability